Get

 Image Credit: Cats Coming, Pexels

 The Cymric is similar to the Manx breed, and some cat registries consider the Cymric as simply a longhaired version of the Manx.
-Other than their long coat, the two breeds are the same in every other respect, including some being born without a tail.
+Other than their long coat, the two breeds are the same in every other respect, including many being born without a tail.
 They are muscular, compact cats with large eyes and widely spaced ears.
 They are affectionate and playful and love being around humans.
-These cats have an average lifespan of 8-14 years.
+These cats are believed to have an average lifespan of 8-12 years.

 Cream Japanese Bobtail